 Had the game been released as originally intended it would have been an candidate for being the first game that did all this and perhaps would have started the Free-To-Play many years earlier.

 The game was not a commercial success which mainly could be attributed to the blended sales model that was chosen at the last moment of release.
 We now now that the Free-To-Play model has been a successful model to use for commercialization of a game but at this point it was an unknown and untested model.
 The model at this point had a few barriers to straddle before being successful.

-The relative weariness of using a credit card online
+The relative wariness of using a credit card online

-At the time of release the common internet user was weary about using their credit/debit cards on the internet.
+At the time of release the common internet user was wary about using their credit/debit cards on the internet.